nuxeo/nuxeo/README.txt

     o mvn clean install -Pnuxeo-dm,all
   * Building all JBoss packagings o mvn clean install -Pjboss,all
-  * Building a JBoss packaging and a Nuxeo EP EAR based on MySQL o mvn clean install -Pjboss,nuxeo-ep,mysql
   * Building all Nuxeo products and their alternatives o mvn clean install -Pall-distributions